 There are more affordable iPads to be sure – even the most decked out, top of the line iPad Air or iPad Mini are substantially less expensive, and will work splendidly with the new Photoshop for IOS, or any IOS software, but I personally want my tools – software and hardware – to be at the highest level, so they will never hold me back.

-And that’s what the iPad Pro, and Photoshop CC, are all about, and why my choice for best IOS tablet for Photoshop CC in 2020 is the Apple iPad Pro, with the 12.9 inch screen and 256 GB of internal storage.
+And that’s what the iPad Pro, and Photoshop CC, are all about, and why my choice for best iOS graphics tablet for Photoshop CC in 2021 is the Apple iPad Pro, with the 12.9 inch screen and 256 GB of internal storage.

 Really?
-We’re going to call a thousand dollar tablet a bargain?
+We’re going to call a thousand dollar graphics tablet a bargain?

 Well, when it’s a Microsoft Surface Pro 7, yes, and without a single reservation.